Integrated Environmental Assessment and Management

 Journal Cover Images are encouraged from authors of papers accepted for publication in IEAM.
 IEAM will select one image for publication that most closely reflects the content of the issue or a particular paper.
 The successful contributor will be acknowledged in the table of contents.

 Letters to the Editor may concern any scientific topic relevant to the purposes of the journal, including critical discussion of recently published papers.
-Letters to the Editor should not exceed 2 printed journal pages.* Tables and figures are not typically featured; however, literature cited in the letter should include the full citation at the end of the text.
+Letters to the Editor should not exceed 2 typeset journal pages.* Tables and figures are not typically featured; however, literature cited in the letter should include the full citation at the end of the text.

 Critical Reviews must provide comprehensive information and critical analysis on subjects relevant to the purposes of the journal.
 Papers addressing a topic of potential global significance will be designated by the Editor-in-Chief as “Global Environmental Reviews.”
-Manuscripts should not normally exceed 20 printed journal pages* in length, including abstract, text, tables, figures, and references.
+Manuscripts should not normally exceed 20 typeset journal pages* in length, including abstract, text, tables, figures, and references.

 Original Articles must report research or other work that has not been submitted elsewhere, other than as an abstract or an oral or poster presentation.
 Original Articles may also include case studies that illustrate the application of new investigation and assessment methods, regulatory policies, environmental management practices or new challenges facing business and governments, and regulatory policy analyses that address national or international environmental policies and challenges.
-Manuscripts should not exceed 10 printed journal pages,* including abstract, text, tables, figures, and references.
+Manuscripts should not exceed 10 typeset journal pages,* including abstract, text, tables, figures, and references.

 Brief Communications may report on the findings of workshops and meetings, or provide a preliminary report on a timely technical issue or significant research contribution, or reflect a balanced perspective on scientific, engineering, and regulatory issues.
-Manuscripts should not exceed 5 printed journal pages,* including abstract, text, tables, figures, and references.
+Manuscripts should not exceed 5 typeset journal pages,* including abstract, text, tables, figures, and references.

 Learned Discourse provides an opportunity in a non-peer reviewed forum for comments on a wide range of topics of interest to members of the SETAC community.
 Manuscripts are limited to 1000 words and may include not more than one table or figure and up to 6 references.
 Manuscripts are subject to review and approval by the Learned Discourse Editor.